 The most important thing to keep in mind when food shopping is the heat.
 Perishables won’t last long in the sun, and with all the madness happening around you, there won’t be much incentive to cook.
 No-cook recipes, like this artichoke, cured olive, and sun-dried tomato salad or these morning maple bars are easy to make ahead of time and pack with you.
 Just be sure to have tightly-sealed storage containers and a cooler to keep your food fresh for as long as possible.

-Another easy snack to make in the RV on the way out there is to toss together some chickpeas and chopped avocado with olive oil, salt, and pepper — light, refreshing, and won’t make you feel like you’ve subsisted on Clif Bars for a week.
+Another easy snack to make in the RV on the way out there is to toss together some chickpeas and chopped avocado with olive oil, salt, and pepper —it’s light, refreshing, and won’t make you feel like you’ve subsisted on store-bought energy bars for a week.
 (Plus, it’s super easy.)
 Burritos are easy, too, with canned vegetables and pre-cooked rice or meat.
 If nothing else, bringing frozen ice pops in a cooler will seem like the greatest idea you’ve ever had while you’re hanging out in the desert all day.
-(Photo courtesy of Allison Beck)

 Most people do not put food and Burning Man in the same line of thought, but they should!
 Nothing ruins a wild desert festival experience like dehydration, undeniable hunger pangs, and the secret yearning for a real meal.
-By planning ahead with some great No-Cook recipes, staying informed on what it’s really like to live in a desert, and indulging a bit beforehand, your Burning Man adventure will be both unforgettable for all the right reasons.
+By planning ahead with some great no-cook recipes, staying informed on what it’s really like to live in a desert, and indulging a bit beforehand, your Burning Man adventure will be both unforgettable for all the right reasons.